 Cash Helps You To Budget

 When you can see cash leaving your hand, you are better able to question your purchasing decisions.
 You don’t want to lose any money and you are always more likely to question your purchase if you can see your money change hands.
 Using cash for purchases allows you to save better, too, as you are more unlikely to want to hand over fistfuls of it in favor of a brand-spanking new car!

 So, use cash where you can and not your regular bank card – certainly not the credit card – and you can see how your money is being spent.

 You Don’t Learn Self-Control

-It’s not worth the hit to your self-esteem when you then cannot afford other things, and use the credit card again and again to stay above water.
+A credit card offer is not worth the hit to your self-esteem when you then cannot afford other things and use the credit card, again and again, to stay above water.
 This can have a severely detrimental effect in all areas of your life and you can bet that substance abuse and depression can easily follow!

 Credit Can Make You Forget Your Budget

 Uttering the words, “don’t worry I’ll use the card” can become ever too familiar.
 When you keep turning to credit for everything, you can easily forget that you have a budget to which you were trying to keep to.
 Budgeting can help you to keep your spending in control, but if you are turning to credit too often, you’re going to watch it quickly spiral out of the control you’ve carefully built!